Thursday, June 6, 2013

 Before the Military intervention, more than half of the territory of the state [Borno State]- a state that is part of Nigerian territorial sovereignty – was under the occupation of Boko Haram.
 Sadly, our citizens in the occupied enclaves were not only exposed to religious genocide, but were under laws that are grossly incongruous with democratic values, and at the same time, patently inconsistent with rights inherent in the sovereign status that we achieved on October 1, 1960.

 Those inalienable rights and democratic values - traditionally and constitutionally inviolate - are currently under siege with the illegal occupation of a substantial part of the northern region of Nigeria by the Boko Haram sect.
-The overwhelming desire to reclaim that stolen joy, that pride of the Borno people, the democratic values, and sovereign rights presently held hostage throughout the Middle Belt and beyond, prompted President Jonathan and his administration to declare Boko Haram a terrorist organization subject to proscription.
+The overwhelming desire to reclaim that stolen joy, that pride of the Borno people, the democratic values, and sovereign rights presently held hostage throughout the Middle Belt and beyond, prompted President Jonathan and his administration to declare Boko Haram a terrorist organisation subject to proscription.
 In addition, sending armed forces to the troubled spots is collateral to the emergency regime.

 Nigerians are tired of seeing pictures of Police cadavers, lying lifeless, with little or no concern from Nigerians as if they were animals or intruders from a different planet.

-Nigerians are tired of seeing pictures of innocent women and children, murdered in their sleep, for a senseless struggle they knew nothing about.
+Nigerians are tired of seeing pictures of innocent women and children murdered in their sleep, for a senseless struggle they knew nothing about.

 At this juncture, I would like to add that there is nothing President Jonathan did that is inconsistent with the current trends in the global war against terrorism.

 As Professor Wole Soyinka would say, “the man dies in all who keep silent in the face of tyranny.”
 If the Borno occupation by the sect is not a tyranny, I wonder what it is.
-Therefore, all of us must stand with the President and support our Military in their collective commitment to liberate the supposedly free people of southern Kaduna, Plateau, Borno, Yobe, and of Adamawa State from the siege and grip of the Boko Haram sect.
+Therefore, all of us must stand with the President and support our Military in their collective commitment to liberate the supposedly free people of southern Kaduna, Plateau, Borno, Yobe, and Adamawa States from the siege and grip of the Boko Haram sect.
 The President cannot afford to do less, and as a free people of a sovereign nation-state, we cannot afford to do less, either.
 We should not give room to partisan political expediency or allow the open hatred of President Jonathan to cloud our sense of judgment, pretending that all is well.
 All is not well.
 The proscription is in order.
-This is the time to support our men and women in uniforms.
+This is the time to support our men and women in uniform.
 Period

-Mr. Alex (Ehimhantie-Aiyo) Aidaghese
+Mr Alex Aidaghese (LLM)

 No comments: